MatasGedziunas/ChatbotProject/README.md

    - The system message, which includes information that ChatGPT should know, is contained in the `instructions.txt` file.

 5. **Message Storage:**
    - Each message is saved in `localStorage`.
-We might switch this to IndexedDB in the future.
+Might switch this to IndexedDB in the future.
    - Whenever the user opens the chatbot, a unique identifier is generated and stored in `localStorage`.

 6. **User Feedback:**